nrsyed/nrsyed.com/content/blog/pb-scraper.md

 <span id="introduction" />
 # Introduction

+**Disclaimer: It's against ProBoards's terms of service to scrape content from a ProBoards forum.
+This project and blog post are purely for educational purposes and should not be used to scrape any ProBoards forum or website.**

 Although niche forums and message boards certainly still exist, they've largely fallen out of favor thanks to the rise of social media.
-This isn't necessarily a bad thing&mdash;I love Instagram as much as the next guy&mdash;but there was something almost magical about the ability of those old personal forums to foster a close-knit community of friends from around the world that "mega-forums" like Reddit can't quite capture.
+This isn't necessarily a bad thing&mdash;I love Instagram as much as the next guy&mdash;but there was something almost magical about the ability of those old personal forums to foster a close-knit community of friends from around the world that "mega-forums" like Reddit and real-time platforms like Discord can't quite capture.
 Part of it might be nostalgia from a time when both I and the internet were younger, when we AIMed instead of Zoomed, and when the web had this untamed Wild West quality in which small forums/communities felt like safe settlements&mdash;places to call "home" on the internet.

 Philosophical waxings and wanings aside, I was an administrator on one such forum, started in 2002, that was hosted by ProBoards, one of many forum hosting providers.
 ProBoards is still around today and so is that forum, even if it hasn't been active in years.
-Being the sucker for nostalgia and posterity that I am, I thought it would be nice to have an archived copy of the forum and all its content, preserving it forever.
+Being the sucker for nostalgia and posterity that I am, I felt it would be nice to have an archived copy of the forum's content and preserve it forever.
+I spoke to the founder of said forum, who agreed with me.

-Unfortunately, unlike most of its competitors, ProBoards does not provide any option, paid or otherwise, to export a forum. *It's also against ProBoards's terms of service to scrape content from a ProBoards forum.
-This project and blog post are purely for educational purposes and should not actually be used to scrape any ProBoards forum or website*.
-This is an exercise that demonstrates the use of several Python libraries and how they might be used for web scraping tasks.
+Unfortunately, unlike most of its competitors, ProBoards does not provide any option, paid or otherwise, for exporting a forum.
+And, as the disclaimer above states, scraping a forum violates the ProBoards TOS.
+Thus, this project is merely an exercise that demonstrates the use of several Python libraries and how they might be used for web scraping tasks.
+Furthermore, ProBoards may update its site-rendering functionality from time to time, which could break the ability of any given scraping tool to extract information from a forum.

+With that out of the way, let's get to the meat of this post.

 <span id="database" />